Sagar Alias Jacky Reloaded

 Sagar Alias Jacky Reloaded is a 2009 Indian Malayalam-language action thriller film directed by Amal Neerad.
-It is the sequel of 1987 film Irupatham Noottandu and Mohanlal reprise his role as Sagar Alias Jacky.
+It is the sequel of 1987 film Irupatham Noottandu.
 The film was written by S. N. Swamy and produced by Antony Perumbavoor under the company Aashirvad Cinemas.
-It also features Suman, Shobana, Bhavana, Manoj K. Jayan, Jagathy Sreekumar and Sampath Raj in supporting roles.
+The film stars Mohanlal in the title role, with an ensemble cast of Suman, Shobana, Bhavana, Sampath Raj, Manoj K. Jayan, Jagathy Sreekumar, Rahul Dev, Nedumudi Venu, K. B. Ganesh Kumar, Vinayakan, Shereveer Vakil, Sumeet Naval, Sona Nair, V.K Sreeraman, Jinu Joseph and Bala in other pivotal roles.

-Sagar Alias Jacky Reloaded released on 26 March 2009 and mainly received mixed-to-positive reviews from critics and audience with praise towards its direction, cinematography, musical score & soundtrack, action sequences and cast performances, but criticism directed towards its pace and writing.
+Sagar Alias Jacky Reloaded released on 26 March 2009 and mainly received mixed reviews from critics and audience with praise towards its direction, music and cast performances, but criticism directed towards its pace and writing.
 The film won the Kerala State Film Award for Best Choreography for Dinesh Kumar.